 Some Facts to Help Understand DOT’s Operations:

-DOT clears more than 5,000 lane miles
+DOT clears more than 5,000 lane miles of road in Montgomery County.

 The State Highway Administration clears all numbered roads in the County, which includes major arteries, such as Wisconsin Avenue/Rockville Pike, Georgia Avenue, Connecticut Avenue, etc.